mcogswell/mcogswell.github.com/vis_blog/index.md

 * conclusion
     * talk about ways to know how a thing works... contrast intuitions and mathematical understanding... one preceeds the other
-    * talk about being able to understand CNNs vs being able to understand
+    * talk about being able to understand ConvNets vs being able to understand
-        * perhaps we understood HOG better, but somehow we can understand CNNs better because it more closely maps to our visual system
+        * perhaps we understood HOG better, but somehow we can understand ConvNets better because it more closely maps to our visual system

-One cool thing about CNNs is that __there is complexity__ and we can try to understand it, especially if we enlist the aid of human vision through visualization.
+One cool thing about ConvNets is that __there is complexity__ and we can try to understand it, especially if we enlist the aid of human vision through visualization.
 This is not at all the case for Deep Blue.
 That program worked by approximately enumerating possible chess games